felixlucien/felix-blog/packages/frontend/src/blog/cloudbuild-hosting/auto-deploy-cloud-build.md

 I set the cloud build config location to `packages/frontend/cloudbuild.yaml` and set the service account below to the `appspot` one, (or you can create one with the right permissions).

 ## Last Step

+If you were to run the trigger, it would work until the `deploy` step.
+This is because the `firebase` cloud builder is not included in Google Cloud projects by default.
+It can be easily setup by running steps 1-6 [here]("https://cloud.google.com/build/docs/deploying-builds/deploy-firebase").

+## Monorepo

+In a codebase used for work, or a more substantial project, a good way to organise the project files is by using a monorepo.
+Such a design has many benefits as it easily facilitates code sharing in different parts of a project and code reuse for common components.
+The most notable example of this is Google, see a good article on the matter [here]("https://qeunit.com/blog/how-google-does-monorepo/").
+Since we can specify a path for our `cloudbuild.yaml` files, we can extend our project with any number more packages and setup cloud build triggers too!
+This happens to be an extremely convenientway to manage our code.